YahnisElsts/one-click-plugin-updater/readme.txt

 * Configure how often WordPress checks for plugin and core updates, which module is used to upgrade plugins (this plugin or the built-in updater), and other options.
 See *Plugins -> Upgrade Settings*.
 * Easily install new plugins and themes (be sure to read the notes below).
 The plugin adds two new menus for this - *Plugins -> Install a Plugin* and *Design -> Install a Theme*.
 * Compatible with the [OneClick Firefox Extension](https://addons.mozilla.org/en-US/firefox/addon/5503).
+* Now with extra safety - uses the WordPress nonce mechanism for almost all tasks.

 **Important Notes**